-The hatchery is located just outside Bennington on S Stream Road, which we were able to find without any problem using Google Maps.
+The hatchery is located just outside Bennington on S Stream Road, which we were able to find using Google Maps.

 There are some interesting things to learn about in the Visitor Center, from the history of the hatchery to local fishing information.